 Why do services have to be commissioned for the public to be able to have access to them?

-Our Life After Stroke services can only be made available to residents in commissioned areas due to the funding, resources and infrastructure required to set up and deliver a service in a locality.
+Our Stroke Support services can only be made available to residents in commissioned areas due to the funding, resources and infrastructure required to set up and deliver a service in a locality.

 A service I would like is not available in my area.
 Can I arrange for this service to be paid for privately?

-Our Life After Stroke Services are not currently available privately, but you can choose private health treatments for stroke.
-More information, including organisations that can assist you in your search for a safe and reliable private treatment, is available in our Private Treatment factsheet.
+Our Stroke Support services are not currently available privately, but you can choose private health treatments for stroke.
+More information, including organisations which can assist you in your search for a safe and reliable private treatment, is available in our private treatment factsheet.

 How can I find out if a service is in my area?

-Our services across England, Wales and Northern Ireland are funded by Health or Social Care (free to the public) and may differ depending on where you live (Please note: our approach in Scotland is different as we work in partnership with other organisations to develop services that meet the needs of local communities).
+Our services across England, Wales and Northern Ireland are funded by Health or Social Care (free to the public) and may differ depending on where you live (Please note: our approach in Scotland is different, as we work in partnership with other organisations to develop services which meet the needs of local communities).

 Find out what support is available in your area.